shishenyxx/Adult_brain_somatic_mosaicism/README.md

 This repository is a collaboration of codes and scripts used in the analysis of [a somatic mosaicism study of the NIMH Brain Somatic Mosaicism Network](https://bsmn.synapse.org/Explore/Studies/DetailsPage?id=syn22269661) on an entire human coretical regions, subregions, sorted populations, and single nuclei.
 Raw data is available at [the NDA website under study #919](https://nda.nih.gov/study.html?id=919).

-Cite the codes: Breuss MW, Yang X, Antaki D, Schlachetzki JCM et al. Somatic mosaicism in the mature brain reveals clonal cellular distributions during cortical development. <i>([bioRxiv 2020](https://www.biorxiv.org/content/10.1101/2020.08.10.244814v1.full))</i>
+Cite the codes: <b>Breuss MW, Yang X, Antaki D, Schlachetzki JCM et al. Somatic mosaicism in the mature brain reveals clonal cellular distributions during cortical development. <i>([bioRxiv 2020](https://www.biorxiv.org/content/10.1101/2020.08.10.244814v1.full))</i></b>

 -----------------------------------